marcoheine-com/marcoheine.com/src/blog/reactjs-learning-journey.md

 ---
-title: ReactJS - my learning journey
+title: React - my learning journey
 date: 2019-08-15
-path: /reactjs-learning-journey
+path: /react-learning-journey
 ---

-In June of 2018 I started learning and working with [ReactJS](https://reactjs.org/).
+In June of 2018 I started learning and working with [React](https://reactjs.org/).
 In this blog post I will share some things I learned in the beginning and came across or find worth noting.

-I would be very happy if other beginners can learn something or find a place to start their ReactJS learning journey right here.
+I would be very happy if other beginners can learn something or find a place to start their React learning journey right here.

 **Please note:** In web development a lot of things change really quickly, especially in the JavaScript and React scene.
 So it can be possible that some information in here is not that relevant anymore.
-But it was as of the time when my ReactJS learning journey started.
+But it was as of the time when my React learning journey started.

 ---